next up previous contents

 –with-fox Use official FoX library instead of built-in replacement (default:no)

-Set to intel to use Intel MPI and BLACS (default: use OpenMPI)
+Use intel to force Intel MPI and BLACS (obsolescent)

 –with-elpa-include Specify full path of ELPA include and modules headers (no)